wp-plugins/namaste-lms/readme.txt

 == Changelog ==

+= Version 0.9.2 =
+- Paypal payment button can now be generated automatically
+- Paypal IPN will be handled and enrollment will be automatically inserted after payment (pending or active, depends on your settings)
+- Added information about Namaste!
+Connect and the Developers API

 = Version 0.9 =
 - Important bug fixes on required homeworks
 - "In progress" popup showing what does a student has to do to complete a course